merciremi/remicodes/_posts/2025-10-07-test-your-rails-app-with-minitest-a-much-needed-tutorial.md

 Here, I use both Minitest syntax and the Rails DSL to define test examples in the same file.
 Does it work?
 Yep!
 Should I do it?
 I'd rather not!

+But I wanted to show you that you can, even if you shouldn't.

 I did not even toggle `minitest/spec` which opens up a third syntax to set up and define your test examples.
 I'll cover this in another post.

 ## Wrapping up